mdlincoln/mdlincoln.github.io/_posts/2015-10-19-the-rijksmuseum-as-bittorrent.md

 _(update 2015-10-20: I've reworked the file structure of this dump to reduce the torrent file size to 1.5MB)_

+_(update 2015-10-21: The [Michelle Smith Collaboratory](http://michellesmithcollaboratory.umd.edu/) is now seeding a full copy of this dataset.
+The more people who download this **and continue to seed it**, the easier it will be for everyone to get a copy!)_

 ---

 Museum APIs [are all the rage][ch].